Feral-Lang/Book/src/std/3-std-strings.md

 A `string` is a sequence of characters.
 There is no character type in **Feral** and so are represented are one character strings.

-All the given examples assume that the **str** module was imported using:
+All the given examples assume the following imports:
 ```
 import('std/str');
+let io = import('std/io');
 ```

 ## `string` Member Functions